For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Sign up to the ASOS newsletter

-We recommend you sign up for this once something's already caught your eye, though, as the code is only valid for a certain amount of time after you receive it.
+We recommend you sign up for this once something's already caught your eye, though, as the code is only valid for a certain period of time after you receive it.
 Also, keep in mind that it may take a few days for ASOS to send you the code.

 Yes, we know promo emails are annoying, but do you know what's even more annoying?
 Paying more money for something because you didn't receive a discount code in your inbox.

-7. 'Save for later' button
+7. Use the 'save for later' button

 saved items asos